andreww/fox/DoX/FoX_sax.md

 Are `xmlns` attributes reported through the SAX parser?
 Default is `.false.`; all such attributes are removed by the parser, and transparent namespace URI resolution is performed.
 If on, then such attributes will be reported, and treated according to the value of `xmlns-uris` below.
 (If `namespaces` is false, this flag has no effect)

 * `validate`
 Should partial validation be performed?
 Default is `.false.`, no validation checks are made, and the influence of the DTD on the XML Infoset is ignored.
 (Ill-formed DTD's will still cause fatal errors, of course.)
 If on, then a limited amount of validation will be performed, and the Infoset modified accordingly.
-(Validation will be incomplete if any external subset or entities are referenced.)

 * `xmlns_uris`
 Should `xmlns` attributes have a namespace of `http://www.w3.org/2000/xmlns/`?
 Default is `.false.`.
 If such attributes are reported, they have no namespace.
 If `.true.` then they are supplied with the appropriate namespace. (if `namespaces` or `namespace-prefixes` are `.false.`, then this flag has no effect.)